termux-pacman/termux-pacman.github.io/mirrors/README.md

 ---
 layout: page
-title: Services and mirrors
+title: Mirrors
-permalink: /services/
+permalink: /mirrors/
 ---

-This is a list of services and official mirrors for the pacman package manager in Termux.
+This is a list of official mirrors for the pacman package manager in Termux.

 ### Service by [Termux-Pacman](https://github.com/termux-pacman)
 - Link: [service.termux-pacman.dev](https://service.termux-pacman.dev)